Charlie Moore (television personality): New England Traveler

 New England Traveler is a Emmy award winning TV series that was created by Charlie Moore's longtime childhood friend Greg Boghosian.
 Boghosian teamed up with Moore's production company Mad Fish Productions.
 Charlie Moore is Executive Producer and Showrunner for New England Traveler.
-The show which debuted in 2014 is Hosted and Executive Produced by six-time New England Emmy Award winning Greg Boghosian and airs on NESN, NESN + and NESN National.
+The show which debuted in 2014 is Hosted and Executive Produced by seven-time New England Emmy Award winning Greg Boghosian and airs on NESN, NESN + and NESN National.

 Travel Moore with Anthony Moore

-On December 24, 2022, Mad Fish Productions debuted a new TV series on NESN hosted by four-time Emmy winner, Anthony Moore, Travel Moore with Anthony Moore.
+On December 24, 2022, Mad Fish Productions debuted a new TV series on NESN hosted by five-time Emmy winner, Anthony Moore, Travel Moore with Anthony Moore.
 Anthony travels throughout the country to find the best food, fun and adventures.
 The premiere episode, Beefie Boys opened up to great ratings on NESN during the annual Charlie Moore Christmas Marathon over Christmas Eve and Christmas Day, and in April 2023 that same first episode was nominated for a New England Emmy Award in the Lifestyle category.